zogzog/cubicweb/doc/tutorials/base/customizing-the-application.rst

-  - an identifier: all objects used to build the user interface in |cubicweb| are recorded in a registry and this identifier will be used as a key in that registry.
+  - an identifier: all objects used to build the user interface in |cubicweb| are recorded in a registry and this identifier will be used as a key in that registry to store the view.
 There may be multiple views for the same identifier.

   - a *selector*, which is a kind of filter telling how well a view suit to a particular context.
 When looking for a particular view (e.g. given an